cpmpercussion/keras-mdn-layer/README.md

 ## Examples

-Some examples are provided in the notebooks directory for solving standard MDN tasks (fitting multivalued functions).
-Hopefully there will be an RNN-MDN example soon.
+Some examples are provided in the notebooks directory.

+There's scripts for fitting multivalued functions, a standard MDN toy problem:

 <img src="https://preview.ibb.co/mZzkpd/Keras_MDN_Demo.jpg" alt="Keras MDN Demo" border="0">

+There's also a script for generating fake kanji characters:

+And finally, for learning how to generate musical touch-screen performances:

 ## How to use